openshift-hyperfleet/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>imageID is the OCID of the OS image to use for worker nodes.
+<p>imageId is the OCID of the OS image to use for worker nodes.
 If not specified, the image will be auto-discovered from the release payload.
 A valid image OCID must satisfy the following rules:
 format: Must be in the form <code>ocid1.image.oc1.&lt;region&gt;.&lt;unique_ID&gt;</code>